scottskinn/Work-Day-Scheduler/README.md

 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-Click on the text area to add your task for that hour.
-Then press the save button to the right.

-Each time block is color-coded to indicate whether it is in the past(gray), present(red), or future(green).

 ## Website

 https://scottskinn.github.io/Work-Day-Scheduler/